djensen47/truss/README.md

 ![Logo](https://raw.github.com/djensen47/truss/master/assets/logo.png)

 Truss is an opinionated scaffolding tool for node.js that originated from [bumm](https://github.com/saintedlama/bumm).
 Bumm is great but I wish to take Truss in a different direction.
+There may have been a good reason to call the tool "bumm" but I never understood it.
+"Truss" on the other hand is a construction term, similar to but not the same as scaffolding.

+> **truss** /trəs/ *noun* a framework, typically consisting of rafters, posts, and struts, supporting a roof, bridge, or other structure

 Generated projects rely on [express](http://expressjs.com/) and [mongoose](http://mongoosejs.com/) without any persistence abstractions, additional libraries or frameworks.
 Just plain express and mongoose!

 # Roadmap

+- ~~Rename to Truss~~
-- Switch to Bootstrap 3.0
+- ~~Switch to Bootstrap 3.0~~
 - Update JavaScript code to conform to standard style guidelines
 - Use latest Jade syntax
 - DRY up the code as needed